loadtheaccumulator/glusto/docs/source/intro.rst

 .. _introduction:

-Glusto is a framework designed to provide features common to a remote distributed Gluster environment.
+Glusto is a framework designed to provide features commonly used in a remote/distributed test environment.

+It started out as a port of some shell ssh functions I had written and was meant for use in PyUnit* tests for Gluster.

+I don't see much reason it could not be used with other Python test frameworks.
+Feel free to give it a go, and please let me know how it works out.

 How to Use Glusto
 =================